Generalization of the Nualart-Peccati criterion: Algebraic framework

-Using Proposition \ref{6moment-prop}, we can already prove the following sixth moment theorem, that is, Theorem \ref{CLTFMquibourre} in the case $k=3$.
-Note that we will get back this result when we will prove our main result (Subsection \ref{sectioevnemoment}).
+Using Proposition~\ref{6moment-prop}, we can already prove the following sixth moment theorem, that is, Theorem~\ref{CLTFMquibourre} in the case $k=3$.
+Note that we will get back this result when we will prove our main result (Section~\ref{sectioevnemoment}). \begin{cor} A sequence $\{X_n\}_{n \ge1}$ such that $X_n \in\K(\LL+ p \Id)$ for each $n \ge1$, converges in distribution toward the standard Gaussian law if and only if $\E[X_n^2]\to1$ and $ \E[X_n^6]\to15$. \end{cor}